-CMAP's current "trip-based" models are used to evaluate long-range regional planning strategies and to estimate transportation contributions to regional air quality.
-The results of these models also help transportation engineers design their projects for actual construction.
+CMAP's current "trip-based" models are used to evaluate long-range regional planning strategies and estimate transportation contributions to regional air quality.
+The results of these models also help transportation engineers design their projects for construction.
 Our "trip-based" method is widely accepted and is the primary approach used for metropolitan transportation planning nationwide.

-The "trip-based" models are documented in support of CMAP's GO TO 2040 Comprehensive Regional Plan and required demonstration of Air Quality Conformity.
-The Travel Model Documentation Report describes the overall structure and flow of the CMAP trip-based models.
-The Travel Model Validation Report examines the reasonableness of CMAP's "trip-based" model results.
+The "trip-based" models are documented in support of CMAP's ON TO 2050 Comprehensive Regional Plan and required demonstration of Air Quality Conformity.
+The ON TO 2050 Travel Model Documentation Report describes the overall structure and flow of the CMAP trip-based models.
+The 2017 Travel Model Validation Report examines the reasonableness of CMAP's "trip-based" model results.

-CMAP's Advanced Models
+CMAP's Activity Based Models